Older Americans Act

 - Serving as an effective and visible advocate for older persons by:

-- Reviewing and commenting upon all state plans, budgets and policies affecting elders.
+- Reviewing and commenting on all state plans, budgets and policies affecting elders.

 - Providing technical assistance to any agency, organization, association or individual representing the needs of elders.